openjdk/jdk/src/java.base/share/man/java.md

     396](https://openjdk.org/jeps/396) and made obsolete in JDK 17 by [JEP 403](https://openjdk.org/jeps/403).

+## Removed Java Options

+These `java` options have been removed in JDK @@VERSION_SPECIFICATION@@ and using them results in an error of:

+>   `Unrecognized VM option` *option-name*

+[`-XX:+AggressiveHeap`]{#-XX__AggressiveHeap}
+:   Enabled Java heap optimization.
+This set various parameters to be
+    optimal for long-running jobs with intensive memory allocation, based on the configuration of the computer (RAM and CPU).
+By default, the option was disabled and the heap sizes configured less aggressively.

 [`-XX:+NeverActAsServerClassMachine`]{#-XX__NeverActAsServerClassMachine}
 :   Enabled the "Client VM emulation" mode, which used only the C1 JIT compiler,
     a 32Mb CodeCache, and the Serial GC.
 The maximum amount of memory that the